 Eight of the world's highest peaks lie within Nepal's territory: Everest, Kanchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri, Manaslu and Annapurna, which are all over 8,000 m above sea level.

 Nepal is the perfect destination for adventure seekers.
 They have mountaineering, trekking, rafting, wildlife safaris, hot air balloons, paragliding, bungee jumping, ultralights, and more.
 Good luck choosing.

 With over 856 known species, Nepal is a bird watcher’s paradise.
 That’s almost 10% of the world’s total bird population.
 Chances are you’ll see several birds during your stay.

 The Kathmandu Valley is located in the foothills of the Himalayas and is composed of seven different “Monument Zones.”
 These zones include urban centers with palaces, temples, and the oldest known Buddhist monument thought to be built in the third century B.C.

 Nepal is home to several UNESCO World Heritage Sites which further adds to the cultural charm.
 Make sure to check out the various temples, monasteries, inns, and more to experience Old World culture.

 Over 35 different ethnic groups call Nepal home.
-This means there are multiple religions, languages, musical influence, and foods.
-Nepal is a wonderful place to immerse yourself into different cultures and leave your comfort zone.
+This means there are multiple religions, languages, musical influences, and foods.
+Nepal is a wonderful place to immerse yourself in different cultures and leave your comfort zone.
 And Nepal is the only place in the world where people worship the living goddess